shuque/gotls/README.md

 DANE authentication requires the use of a validating DNS resolver, that sets the AD bit on authenticated responses.
-By default, this program uses the first resolver listed in /etc/resolv.conf.
-If the resolver doesn't validate, the program will fallback to normal PKIX authentication (unless the "-m dane" switch is provided which forces DANE).
-The "-r" option can be used to specify an alternative DNS resolver IP address.
+By default, this program uses the first resolver listed in /etc/resolv.conf, but an alternate resolver address and port can be specified with the -r and -rp command line options.
+If no secure DANE TLSA records are found, or if the resolver doesn't validate, the program will fallback to normal PKIX authentication.
+The "-m dane" switch can be used to prevent this fallback and force DANE authentication.

+STARTLS is supported for SMTP, POP3, IMAP, and XMPP via the "-s appname" option.
+If the STARTTLS application service expects a service name different than the server hostname, this can be specified with the "-n name" option.
+Per current spec, this program does not perform certificate hostname checks for DANE-EE mode TLSA records, but this can overridden with the "-dane-ee-name" option.
+For SMTP STARTTLS the program ignores PKIX-* mode TLSA records, unless the "-smtp-any-mode" option is specified.

+There are several other command line options, which are listed in the Usage section below.

 ### Limitations

-gotls does not do certificate revocation checks (CRL, OCSP, or stapled OCSP response).
-A future version might.
+gotls does not do certificate revocation checks (CRL, OCSP, or stapled OCSP responses).
+A future version might support checking stapled OCSP responses.

 ### Building